 Ted Forrest serves as the Human Resources Director at the Cincinnati Art Museum.
 He oversees all recruitment, benefit administration, performance management, and employee relations for all departments in the museum.
 Mr. Forrest has worked in the human resources field since 2003 with progressing levels of experience and responsibility.
 He earned a Bachelor of Arts and a Master of Arts in Human Resources from the University of Cincinnati.
 Mr. Forrest is actively involved in his community through the coaching youth sports and volunteering with various local organizations.
 Mr. Forrest resides in Kenwood with his family.

 Emily Holtrop is the Director of Learning & Interpretation at the Cincinnati Art Museum.
-With over fifteen years of museum education experience, Ms. Holtrop has worked in the Division of Learning & Interpretation at the museum since 2002 as the former assistant curator for school and teacher programs.
-Now she oversees the museum’s interpretive and educational programming including school and teacher, youth and family, and adult programs, as well as ensuring that the museum creates and implements educational programs of the highest quality that will fulfill its mission by attracting and retaining diverse audiences.
-Before coming to the museum, Ms. Holtrop was the Education Outreach Coordinator for the Historical Museum of Southern Florida and the Caribbean, now History Miami.
-In 2013, Ms. Holtrop was named the Museum Education Division Director-Elect for the National Art Education Association, a position she will hold for two years, she will then be the Museum Education Division Director.
-Ms. Holtrop holds an A.A. in Art History from Grand Rapids Community College, a B.A. in Public History/Museum Studies from Western Michigan University and an M.A. in Architectural History from the University College of London-Bartlett School of Architecture.
+With over 17 years of museum education experience, Ms. Holtrop has worked in the Division of Learning & Interpretation at the Cincinnati Art Museum since 2002.
+Her previous position with the museum was as the former assistant curator for school and teacher programs.
+In her current role, Ms. Holtrop oversees the Art Museum’s interpretive and educational initiatives.
+This includes public programs for all audiences and abilities as well as gallery interpretation.
+Before coming to the Cincinnati Art Museum, Ms. Holtrop was the Education Outreach Coordinator for the Historical Museum of Southern Florida and the Caribbean, now History Miami.
+Ms. Holtrop served as the National Art Education Association Museum Education Division Director from 2015-17 and was named the 2018 National Museum Educator of the Year by the same organization.
+Ms. Holtrop has also served on the Board of Directors for the Association of Midwest Museums and the Ohio Alliance for Arts Education.
+Ms. Holtrop holds an A.A. in Art History from Grand Rapids Community College, a B.A. in Public History from Western Michigan University and an MSc. in Architectural History from the University College of London-Bartlett School of Architecture.

-Kirby S. Neumann is the Director of Development at the Cincinnati Art Museum.
-He oversees the museum’s fundraising programs which include membership, annual fund, individual giving, corporate and foundation relations and planned giving.
-Mr. Neumann has worked in the Development field since 2005 and has earned the designation of Certified Fundraising Executive (CFRE).
+Kirby S. Neumann is the Director of Philanthropy at the Cincinnati Art Museum.
+In this role he oversees and provides strategic leadership to all fundraising programs which include museum membership, annual fund, individual giving, the Founders Society, corporate sponsorship, grant seeking, foundation relations, and planned giving.
+Mr. Neumann has been a professional fundraiser since 2005 and has earned the designation of Certified Fundraising Executive (CFRE).
 He grew up in Cincinnati where he earned a Bachelor of Arts degree from the University of Cincinnati.
-Kirby is actively involved in with various organizations and has previously chaired the Fundraising Committee for the University of Cincinnati Alumni Association.
-Mr. Neumann resides in Northern Kentucky with his wife Jennifer.
+Kirby is active with several community organizations and currently serves on the board of GRAD Cincinnati.
+Mr. Neumann resides in Northern Kentucky with his wife Jennifer and son Bryce.

 Dr. Julie Aronson has served as Curator of American Paintings, Sculpture and Drawings at the Cincinnati Art Museum since 1999.
 Dr. Aronson earned her B.A. in art history from Brandeis University, M.A. from Williams College, and Ph.D. from the University of Delaware.
 She is the recognized authority on the sculpture of Bessie Potter Vonnoh, the subject of her doctoral dissertation and her touring exhibition and catalogue Bessie Potter Vonnoh: Sculptor of Women (2008).
 Dr. Aronson’s professional experience includes a position as the assistant curator of American art at the Nelson-Atkins Museum of Art in Kansas City, Missouri, and research posts at the National Gallery of Art and the Smithsonian American Art Museum.
 She has published and lectured on topics ranging from New England folk portraiture to painters and sculptors of the Cincinnati region.
 Her research on the Cincinnati Impressionist Edward Henry Potthast culminated with the exhibition and publication Eternal Summer: The Art of Edward Henry Potthast (2013).
 Dr. Aronson has contributed essays to American Naïve Paintings from the National Gallery of Art, The Oxford Dictionary of American Artand other compendia.
 At the Cincinnati Art Museum, she collaborated with Marjorie E. Wieseman to curate the exhibition Perfect Likeness: European and American Portrait Miniatures from the Cincinnati Art Museum (2006) with its landmark catalogue.
 Dr. Aronson was on the curatorial team that produced the permanent collection displayThe Cincinnati Wing: The Story of Art in the Queen City, and edited and co-authored the companion publication.

-Amy Miller Dehan has served as the Curator of Decorative Arts and Design at the Cincinnati Art Museum since 2001.
-She was part of the curatorial team that developed The Cincinnati Wing: The Story of Art in the Queen City and has worked on various installations of the museum’s American and European art collections.
-Her writing on decorative arts and design has appeared in catalogues including Cincinnati Silver: 1788–1940; Outside the Ordinary: Contemporary Art Glass; and Cincinnati Art Carved Furniture and Interiors.
+Amy Miller Dehan is the Curator of Decorative Arts and Design at the Cincinnati Art Museum.
+She has served the museum since 2001.
+Dehan was part of the curatorial team that developed The Cincinnati Wing: The Story of Art in the Queen City and has worked on various installations of the museum’s American and European art collections.
+Her writing on decorative arts and design has appeared in catalogues including Gorham Silver: Designing Brilliance 1850–1970, Cincinnati Silver: 1788–1940; Outside the Ordinary: Contemporary Art Glass; and Cincinnati Art Carved Furniture and Interiors.
 She has also been published in The Magazine Antiques, Silver Magazine, Gastronomica, and other periodicals.
 Ms. Dehan has curated multiple exhibitions for the museum, including Cincinnati Silver (2014); The Art of Sound: Four Centuries of Musical Instruments (2012); Going Dutch: Contemporary Design from Local Collections and the Cincinnati Art Museum (2011); Force of Nature: Contemporary Japanese Ceramics from the Horvitz Collection (2010); and Outside the Ordinary: Contemporary Art in Glass, Wood and Ceramics from the Wolf Collection (2009).
 Ms. Dehan earned her B.A. from the College of William and Mary and her M.A. from the University of South Carolina.
 She is an alumnus of The Winterthur Fall Institute and the Attingham Summer School.
-She held internships and fellowships at the J. Paul Getty Museum and the Metropolitan Museum of Art and has worked in the field of decorative arts for over ten years.
+She held internships and fellowships at the J. Paul Getty Museum and the Metropolitan Museum of Art and has worked in the field of decorative arts for twenty-five years.

 Kristin Spangenberg serves as Curator of Prints at the Cincinnati Art Museum.
 She has more than 40 years of experience in her field, having previously served as Assistant Curator of Prints at the Cincinnati Art Museum and Assistant Curator of Graphic Arts at the Detroit Institute of Arts.
 Ms. Spangenberg earned her bachelor’s degree from the University of California at Davis, and a master’s degree from the University of Michigan.
 She also served an internship at the Metropolitan Museum of Arts, Print & Photograph Department and has participated in various seminars.
 She is a member of the Print Council of America and the Circus Historical Society.
 Ms. Spangenberg has lectured on many topics, including recent lectures on Henri Toulouse-Lautrec, Pablo Picasso, and Frank Duveneck.
 She has also written catalogues for many of the museum’s exhibitions on prints, drawings and photographs.
 Most recently she has contributed to and edited The Amazing American Circus Poster: The Strobridge Lithographing Company (2011).

-Dr. Hou-mei Sung has served as the curator of Asian art at the Cincinnati Art Museum since 2002.
+Dr. Hou-mei Sung has served as the curator of East Asian Art at the Cincinnati Art Museum since 2002.
 Dr. Sung received a B.A. in foreign languages and literature and an M.A. in Chinese history, both from the National Taiwan University.
 She also earned a Ph.D. in museum studies from Case Western Reserve University.
 Prior to coming to Cincinnati, Dr. Sung served as research associate at the Cleveland Museum of Art and a variety of research and teaching positions in museum and academic fields in Asia and throughout the United States, including the National Palace Museum in Taipei, Taiwan; John Carroll University; Colorado College; Cleveland State University; and Case Western Reserve University.
-She also worked as the executive officer of the Chinese American Faculty and Staff Association and program director of the Chinese Arts and Culture celebration at Cleveland State University.
-Her research on Ming court painting received a Fulbright scholarship in 2000.
-Dr. Sung has nearly fifty publications, including her recent books The Unknown World of the Ming Court Painters: The Ming Painting Academy and Decoded Messages: The Symbolic Language of Chinese Animal Painting.
+Dr. Sung has organized over ten special exhibitions, including Galloping through Dynasties, Dressed to Kill: Japanese Arms and Armor and Terracotta Army: Legacy of the First Emperor of China.
+She has nearly sixty publications, including her recent books Decoded Messages: The Symbolic Language of Chinese Animal Painting and Masterpieces of Japanese Art at the Cincinnati Art Museum.

 Header image courtesy of Dish Design.